|06 Sep - 16 Sep|

 Fly to Reykjavik, the charming capital of Iceland and starting point of your expedition.
 Reykjavík is home to a wealth of cultural institutions including museums, galleries, and the Hallgrímskirkja church.
 Leisure possibilities inside the city include parks, whale watching excursions, and trips to soak in geothermal baths.
 You can also take advantage of Reykjavík’s wide range of shopping possibilities, excellent dining options, and famous nightlife.
 Overnight at your hotel in Reykjavik.

 In the afternoon, climb aboard the luxury expedition ship, the M/V Sea Spirit.
-Explore the ship and get comfortable as the ship slips its moorings and sail out of the harbour.
+Explore the ship and get comfortable as the ship slips its moorings and sails out of the harbour.
 (D)

 Head across Denmark Strait toward Scoresby Sund in East Greenland, crossing the Arctic Circle on the way.
 There is a good possibility of whale sightings in this stretch of water and after nightfall look out for the elusive Northern Lights.
 (B,L,D)